Maris Wrixon

-Mary Alice "Maris" Wrixon (December 28, 1916 – October 6, 1999) was an American film and television actress.
+Mary Alice "Maris" Wrixon (December 28, 1917 – October 6, 1999) was an American film and television actress.
 She appeared in over 50 films between 1939 and 1951.

 Early years

-Wrixon was born in Billings, Montana, and raised in Great Falls, one of three children born to Mr. and Mrs. W.H.
+Mary Alice Wrixon was born on December 28, 1917, in Pasco, Washington, one of three children in a Montana-based family.
+She was raised in Great Falls, Montana, born to Mr. and Mrs. W.H.
 Wrixon.
 Her interest in acting was sparked by a role she had in a class play when she was a student at Great Falls High School.

 She gained acting experience at the Pasadena Community Playhouse.

 Career

 Wrixon first appeared in films in the late 1930s, making one film in 1938 and 10 in 1939.
 Between 1940 and 1942, she appeared in 29 films at Warner Brothers, alternating between uncredited parts (in films including High Sierra and Dark Victory) and supporting roles.

 Wrixon worked primarily in B-movies and, in addition to her Warners films, in films produced by Poverty Row studios such as Monogram Pictures.
 Monogram released the film in which The New York Times says "horror fans remember her best", The Ape, which starred Boris Karloff.

 Her final film was As You Were (1951).